MohammedTurk/Assignment1/README.md

 # To Do List Application
+* A Simple To-Do List app built with React.js *

 # Abstract
 This repo contains the code for  the frontend that uses React.
 This is a simple TODO list that has **three pages**.
 * Home.